 To explore more information on sea turtles and others, register with BYJU’S Biology.

 Frequently Asked Questions on Sea Turtle Life Cycle

 What percentage of sea turtles survive?

 Not all sea turtles survive the hatchling stage and enter adulthood.
-Only one in 1000 and one in 10,000 sea turtles survive and make it to the adult stage.
+Only one in 1000 to one in 10,000 sea turtles survive and make it to the adult stage.

 How long does it take for a sea turtle to lay eggs?

 After fertilization, the female sea turtle digs a hole, places her eggs and covers it with sand to camouflage it.
 This process of digging, placing and covering the eggs takes about three hours.